bitzhuwei/CSharpGL/Infrastructure/RendererGenerator/readme.md

 </rendererGenerator>
 ```
 ## TargetName
-any identifier that you like(just make sure it's a valid identifier in C#).
+Any identifier that you like(just make sure it's a valid identifier in C#).
 This name specifies what you want to render.
 ## ZeroIndexBuffer
 If true, this console will dump a Model.cs which uses ZeroIndexBuffer; otherwise, it well dump a Model.cs which uses OneIndexBuffer<>.
 So how to decide?
 It's easy: set it to `true` if you are using `glDrawArrays()`; set it to `fase` if you are using `glDrawElements()``.